waleedshoaib2/Youtube-Discord/reddit_channels_setup.md

 ## 🎯 Quick Setup for Your 60+ Reddit Story Channels (SHORTS ONLY)

 You have **60 Reddit story channels** to monitor.
-This system now focuses specifically on **YouTube Shorts** (videos under 60 seconds) which are perfect for Reddit story content!
+This system now focuses specifically on **YouTube Shorts** (videos under 3 minutes) which are perfect for Reddit story content!

 ## Step 1: Configure for SHORTS Monitoring